 If dependency on alcohol or drugs is affecting your professional and personal life, Winter Park, FL has a wealth of highly-rated drug abuse clinics to help you or someone close to you.
 We can help you connect with the best resources available to ensure you receive the best-quality help available.

 Deciding to hold an intervention for a friend or member of the family is a very difficult choice to make.
 At Ken Seeley Rehab, our team of interventionists and addiction specialists are here to assist you and your loved ones in each step of the recovery process.
 Our goal is to help people recover and live a healthy and sober lifestyle.
-Contact us today!
+Contact us online or call today!